 Mark Videan

 Mark is a printmaker, woodcarver, basketmaker and retired jeweler.
 He enjoys many hobbies, including board games, card games, trivia and homebrewing.
-He is co-editor of Freshwater Reporter and creates the comprehensive calendar of events contained in each issue and fun word puzzles sometimes found on the back page.
+He is a co-editor of Freshwater Reporter and creates the comprehensive calendar of events contained in each issue and fun word puzzles sometimes found on the back page.

-Editorial Guidelines – 2023
+Editorial Guidelines – 2026

-We also reserve the right to add or delete passages.
+Submissions of stories, essays, poems, and photographs are welcome.
+Unsolicited materials are welcome but not guaranteed to be published.
+We schedule stories weeks, sometimes months, in advance.
 Send queries to: editor@freshwater-reporter.com.
-Submissions are due no later than 14 days prior to publication, unless approved by the editor.
+Submissions are due no later than 21 days prior to publication, unless approved by the editor.

 We buy First North American Serial Rights and the right to share content online.
 We require that stories not be reprinted in other media for at least six months.

-Stories accepted by the editor will be compensated at a rate of 5 cents per word and must be accompanied by at least one digital photograph with cutline.
+Stories accepted by the editor will be compensated at a rate of 5 cents per word and must be accompanied by at least one digital photograph with a cutline.
 (See below.)
 Photos will be compensated at a rate of $10/first photo printed, $5 each additional photo printed.
 Please let us know in advance if you are unable to submit a photo.
 Story length will be assigned and most stories we publish are 500-1,000 words.
 Sidebars (accompanying stories) need prior approval.

 Photographs or images must be original, in sharp focus, high resolution (300 dpi or higher), and accompanied by a cutline (who, what, where and photographer’s first and last names).